-The surface-mount package has been qualified using reflow temperatures as high as 260°C for 10 seconds.
-This makes them suitable for use in a 100% tin solder process.
-Furthermore, the 1200 series has been qualified to a JEDEC moisture sensitivity level of MSL1.
-No special humidity precautions are required prior to flow soldering the parts.
+The surface-mount package has been qualified using reflow temperatures as high as 260° C for 10 seconds.
+This makes them suitable for use in a 100% tin solder

-The through-hole package leads can be subjected to a soldering temperature of 300 $^{\circ}\text{C}$ for up to 10 seconds.
+The through-hole package leads can be subjected to a soldering temperature of 300°C for up to 10 seconds.

-Figure 17. -S (SO) version package outline drawing
+Figure 17. -S (SO)version package outline drawing